billingsmoore/easy_text_clustering/easy_text_clustering/README.md

 <center><img src="https://cdn-uploads.huggingface.co/production/uploads/61c141342aac764ce1654e43/jMKGaE_UnEfH3j8iZYXVN.png"></center>
 <center>Clustering of texts in the <a href="https://huggingface.co/datasets/HuggingFaceTB/cosmopedia">Cosmopedia dataset</a>.</center>

 This project is a fork of ['huggingface/text-clustering'](https://github.com/huggingface/text-clustering).
-The following changes have been made:
+All images in this README come from their repo.
+The following changes have been made to the codebase:

 1. Projection and clustering algorithms can now be selected by the user as appropriate for their use-case.
 2. Each algorithm's relevant hyperparamaters can be provided by the user as a dictionary, without having to store all possible hyperparameters.